 - VSS Snapshots

-The Code42 app is designed to back up user files (documents, photos, etc.).
+The Code42 agent is designed to back up user files (documents, photos, etc.).
 It is not designed to back up your operating system or applications.
 For additional information, see our guide about choosing what to back up.

 - Are open and locked by the application that created them.